WarwickAI/gpt3-exams/2019/Question 4.md

 # Question 4 (10/20) or (12/20)
-### 4a
+## QUESTION 4a
 Explain the need for constructors in a class definition.
 When do we not need constructors?

+### ANSWER
 ```
 Constructors are used to initialize the instance variables of a class.
 Constructors are called when an object of a class is created.
 If a class does not contain a constructor, then the compiler will generate a default constructor.
 ```